 Step 1 - Retrieving the connection token

-From a fresh install of FreeSWITCH, one of the very first outputs in FS_cli is the mod_signalwire connection token, so if you catch that line, you're already good-to-go.
+From a fresh install of FreeSWITCH, one of the very first outputs in FS_cli is the mod_signalwire connection token, so if you catch that line, be sure to copy it down.
 That line looks like this:

-If you missed that, no worries, a simple command allows you to display your connection token at any time from FS_cli: `signalwire token`
+If you missed it, a simple command allows you to display your connection token at any time from FS_cli: signalwire token

 Now that you have your connection token, you're ready to complete the integration of your FreeSWITCH installation and your SignalWire Space.

 Take your connection token to your SignalWire Space.
 Make sure you are in the project that you wish to use with FreeSWITCH and navigate to the Integrations tab.
 Create a new integration by selecting the FreeSWITCH option.

 Once on this page, paste your connection token into the appropriate field and give your new connection an easily identifiable name.
 This will be important when connecting multiple instances of FreeSWITCH to your SignalWire project.

 On the FreeSWITCH side, you should see your console returning lines like this: